yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 Optional:

-- `backup_replication_gcp_target` (String) GCS bucket name for backup replication target.
-Only configurable when editing existing clusters.
-For SYNCHRONOUS clusters, all regions must have the same target.
-For GEO_PARTITIONED clusters, each region can have different targets.
-Only supported for GCP clusters and PAID tier.
 - `disk_iops` (Number) Disk IOPS of the nodes of the region.
 - `disk_size_gb` (Number) Disk size of the nodes of the region.
 - `is_default` (Boolean)